SaifMostafa14/Elizabeth-Ghost-Chatbot/README.md

 # Elizabeth Ghost Chatbot

 This repository contains two approaches for a library chatbot project.
-The initial concept used **Rasa** for intent recognition and dialogue management, while the final solution relies on **OpenAI** language models.
+The original prototype used **Rasa** for intent recognition and dialogue management, while the final solution relies on **OpenAI** language models.

+The codebase is now organised into two directories:

+- [`rasa/`](rasa/) – the historical Rasa project
+- [`openai/`](openai/) – the active OpenAI implementation

 ## Rasa prototype

-The files at the repository root (`actions/`, `data/`, `domain.yml`, etc.) are the remains of an early experiment using [Rasa](https://rasa.com/).
+The directory [`rasa/`](rasa/) contains the remains of an early experiment using [Rasa](https://rasa.com/).
 That prototype is no longer actively maintained, but the configuration and training data remain for reference.

 ## Final project: OpenAI implementation